-8.0 COMPENSATION FOR IMPROVEMENTS
+9. COMPENSATION FOR IMPROVEMENTS

-- 8.1 Under the Housing (Scotland) Act 2001, Scottish Secure Tenants and Short Scottish Secure Tenants may be able to receive compensation at the end of their tenancy from their landlord for improvements which they have made to their home with written landlord approval on or after 30 September 2002. - 8.2 There are certain improvements such as a replacement bath, shower or double glazing that would quality for compensation under the legislation.
-The type of improvements that qualify are detailed in Appendix 3 Right to Compensation for Improvements together with the level of compensation that will be paid as set out in the legislation.
+- 9.1.
+Under the Housing (Scotland) Act 2001, Scottish secure tenants and short Scottish secure tenants may be able to receive compensation at the end of their tenancy from their landlord for improvements which they have made to their home, with landlord approval, on or after 30 September 2002. - 9.2.
+There are certain improvements such as a replacement bath, shower or double glazing that would quality for compensation under the legislation.
+The type of improvements that qualify are detailed in Appendix 3: Right to Compensation for Improvements, together with the level of compensation that will be paid as set out in the legislation.

-9.0 CUSTOMER RESPONSIBILITIES
+10. CUSTOMER RESPONSIBILITIES

-- 9.1 Customers must meet their obligations as described in the Tenancy Agreement, including: - Prompt reporting of any damage to the house or related common parts. - Providing access to the landlord to carry out repairs and maintenance works and inspections as required. - Taking reasonable care of the house and the surrounding external and common areas. - We charge customers the cost of any repairs we carry out, to the house or related common parts that are made necessary by acts of damage - as a result of accidental or malicious actions or neglect - by the customer, a member of their household or visitor to their house.
-The cost of any rechargeable repairs works will be based on the Association's Schedule of Rates.
-We may decide not to carry out repair works where the customer already has outstanding debts with the Association. - Vandalism by other people may be excluded provided the customer has reported the damage to the Police and to the Association as soon as the damage is discovered.
-Exemption will only be considered where there is a valid Incident Number from the Police. - 9.2 The customer is responsible for insuring the contents of the property or the personal possessions of the household against loss by fire, flood, theft, accident, vandalism or other household risk.
+- 10.1.
+Customers must meet their obligations as described in the Tenancy Agreement, including: - Prompt reporting of any damage to the house or related common parts. - Providing access for the landlord to carry out repairs and maintenance works and inspections as required. - Taking reasonable care of the house and the surrounding external and common areas. - We will recover the cost of any repairs we carry out, to the house, or related common parts, that are made necessary by acts of damage - as result of a failure of reasonable upkeep or malicious actions or neglect - by the customer, a member of their household, or visitor to their house. - Vandalism by other people may be excluded provided the customer has reported the damage to the Police and to the Association as soon as the damage is discovered.
+Exemption will only be considered where there is a valid Incident Number from the Police.

+10.2.
+The customer is responsible for insuring the contents of the property or the personal possessions of the household against loss by fire, flood, theft, accident, vandalism or other household risk.

-10.0 EQUALITY AND DIVERSITY
+11. EQUALITY AND DIVERSITY

-10.1 This policy has been reviewed and complies with our vision of providing socially inclusive services underpinned by our core values of equality and diversity.
+11.1.
+This policy has been reviewed and complies with our vision of providing socially inclusive services underpinned by our core values of equality and diversity.
 Services and procedures which are developed from this policy will be subject to similar assessment.

-11.0 COMPLAINTS
+12. COMPLAINTS

-- 11.1 All complaints or appeals will be dealt with through the complaint procedure in line with our policy.
-We are committed to a clear and transparent approach to complaints about an aspect of our service - 11.2 Our approach to complaints is essential to ensure that service delivery meets the quality standards which we set.
-For example, complaints can assist in identifying organisational practices that are ineffective providing a basis to take remedial action to improve. - 11.3 Our Complaints Policy sets out clear procedures for our customers or a 3rd party as to how to make a complaint.
-If the complainant remains unhappy with how we deal with their complaint, then they can ask the Scottish Public Services Ombudsman (SPSO) to review the complaint.
+- 12.1.
+We have a clear and transparent approach to complaints which deal fairly with anyone wanting to appeal or complain about an aspect of our service.
+All complaints or appeals will be dealt with through the complaint procedure in line with our policy. - 12.2.
+Our approach to complaints is essential to ensure that service delivery meets the quality standards which we set.
+For example, complaints can assist in identifying organisational practices that are ineffective providing a basis to take remedial action to improve. - 12.3.
+Our Complaints Procedure sets out clear procedures for our tenants or a third party as to how to make a complaint.
+If the complainant remains unhappy with how we deal with their complaint then they can ask the Scottish Public Services Ombudsman (SPSO) to review the complaint.